 5. Customer Service Pain Points

-Customer service pain points include various aspects that need to be covered for complete satisfaction.
+Customer pain points related to customer services include various aspects that need to be covered for complete satisfaction.
 These include:

 A. Not Getting Answers on Time